Sunil Gavaskar: Controversies

 On 25 March 2008, Malcolm Speed, ICC chief executive, told Gavaskar "very clearly", during a meeting between the two at Dubai, that he would have to quit his post at the ICC if he failed to give up his job of commentator and newspaper columnist, in which capacity he has frequently criticised his employers and levelled serious accusations of racism.
-He sparked a controversy in early 2008 for his comments on the contentious Sydney Test Match: "Millions of Indians want to know if it (match referee Mike Procter's verdict against Harbhajan Singh) was a 'white man' taking the 'white man's' word against that of the 'brown man'.
+He sparked a controversy in early 2008 for his comments on the contentious Sydney Test match: "Millions of Indians want to know if it (match referee Mike Procter's verdict against Harbhajan Singh) was a 'white man' taking the 'white man's' word against that of the 'brown man'.
 Quite simply, if there was no audio evidence, nor did the officials hear anything, then the charge did not stand."
 Despite the fact that Gavaskar's comment referenced Mike Procter and not the ICC, Australian writer Gideon Haigh said that, if Gavaskar genuinely believed this, "then he should almost certainly resign, for if the ICC is a bastion of 'white man's justice', Gavaskar bears some of the blame for having failed to change it.

 Personal life

-Born in a Marathi speaking family to Meenal (née Mantri) & Manohar Gavaskar, Gavaskar is married to Marshneill Gavaskar (née Mehrotra), daughter of a leather industrialist from Kanpur.
+Born in a Marathi speaking Brahmin family to Meenal (née Mantri) & Manohar Gavaskar, Gavaskar is married to Marshneill Gavaskar (née Mehrotra), daughter of a leather industrialist from Kanpur.
 Their son, Rohan, born in Kanpur, was also a cricketer who played 11 One Day Internationals for India, but could not cement his spot in the team.
 Rohan was given the name "Rohan Jaivishwa" by his father as a tribute to his 3 favourite cricketers—Rohan Kanhai; M. L. Jaisimha; and Rohan's uncle, Gundappa Vishwanath—although his name is usually recorded as Rohan Sunil Gavaskar.

-As per his own version stated in his autobiography Sunny Days, Sunil Gavaskar was exchanged with a fisherman's baby at birth.
+As per his autobiography, "Sunny Days", in his own version, Sunil Gavaskar stated that he was exchanged with a fisherman's baby at birth.
 It was his uncle who spotted that the child was not Sunil as he had a birthmark near his ear.
 "Perhaps, I would have grown up to be an obscure fisherman, toiling somewhere along the west coast," Gavaskar wrote.

 His maternal uncle was retired Indian cricketer Madhav Mantri.
 His sister Kavita Viswanath is married to cricketer Gundappa Viswanath.
 His other sister—Nutan Gavaskar was the honorary general secretary of Women's Cricket Association of India (WCAI).

-According to a recollection by his son Rohan, Gavaskar saved a family from a violent mob during the 1993 Bombay riots.
+According to a recollection by his son Rohan, Gavaskar saved a Muslim family from a violent mob during the 1993 Bombay riots.
 “We were standing on our terrace right after the bomb blasts, a few days later, when we saw a hate mob, and they had cornered a family.
 We knew they did not have any good intentions towards the family and dad saw that, ran down and confronted the hate mob.
 He told the mob, ‘whatever you are going to do that family, you are going to do to me first’, and then better sense prevailed and the family was allowed to go its way."

 Gavaskar is an ardent devotee of Sathya Sai Baba.